 Even if you don’t post that classic key photo on social media, you still might be putting your home and your safety at risk.
 Follow these expert guidelines so you’re not an easy target for burglars.

 “The first method most people usually think of for nefariously duplicating a key hearkens back to spy films,” says Ahren Thielker, a physical security consultant at Pulsar Security.
 “The agent pulls out a small clay box and presses the key firmly in place, later pouring molten metal into the mold and theoretically creating a perfect duplicate.”

 While this method might not sound all that plausible today, how about this?
 If someone has physical access to your key, they can firmly press it against their forearm and base their cuts to make the key on the depths observed in the marks left on their arm.
 “If the [thief] had a starting point of a photograph, they could also approach the lock with several keys they’ve filed into potential matches based on the photograph and approximate guesses for the depths,” says Thielker.

 You might want to keep all of this in mind the next time you hand over your entire key chain to a parking valet.
 The bottom line: Always take your house key with you when you leave your car, either with an attendant or in a parking spot.
-If you’re worried about your car being stolen, these anti-theft products will give you peace of mind.

 Keep your keys out of sight

 Thielker recommends doing everything possible to safeguard your keys from public view.
 “If possible, keep your keys in a pocket or purse, and out of public view,” he says.
 “At home, it’s best to store your keys in a safe place, out of view from doors or windows.”